miraikumiko/miraikumiko.github.io/content/en/blog/chess.md

 ## Openings

-There are many openings, and it is impossible to learn them all, but I recommend studying the [Queen’s Gambit](https://lichess.org/study/topic/Queen's%20Gambit/popular) and [French Defense](https://lichess.org/study/topic/French%20Defense/popular), as they can be played against any setup.
-These helped me go from a rating of zero to +1500 in just four months.
+There are a great many openings and it is impossible to learn them all, but I recommend studying the [Queen's Gambit](https://lichess.org/study/topic/Queen's%20Gambit/popular) and the [French Defense](https://lichess.org/study/topic/French%20Defense/popular).
+These are universal openings and can be played for any setup.
+They helped me gain a rating from zero to +1500 in just four months.
+Lately, I have been playing the **English Opening** for White and the **Sicilian Defense, Dragon Variation** for Black.
+These are openings with a fianchettoed bishop.

 I strongly advise beginners not to play e4.
 First of all, it’s a move that Black is most prepared for.
 Secondly, Black has many response options with endless variations.
 For the same reasons, I also advise against playing e5 in response to e4.